-For no other reason than what can be described as a period of typically youthful self-absorption, I made much less of an investigation into the gains of a trip through Costa Rica than I would if I were touching down in San Jose today.
-This is not, nevertheless, a regret of mine.
+For none other reason than what can be described as a period of self-absorption, I made far less of an investigation into Costa Rican culture than I could have.
+I say this without regret.
 As it turns out, the excess of hours I’d spent looking inwards had in fact given me such a perfect lack of time that I was unable to assume the advertised experience would unfold around me.
 For those of us whose throats swell up and eyes glow wide at the prospect of touching down on foreign soil, there is usually a page of ‘have to do’s’.
 I am ordinarily among those travellers.
 My sister longed to awe at the sloth’s graceful speed.
 My mother, to lounge in the thermal pools of Arenal.
 As usual, Dad would stare down each landscape like it might pull apart into jigsaw pieces, right before his sunburnt eyes.
 And I, with my empty list, would unknowingly enter the rainforest to discover that I was exactly where I needed to be: without expectation.
-The redundancy of organised tick boxes in the jungle was as apparent to me then, as nothing in the jungle ever would be.
+The redundancy of organising boxes for ticking became as apparent to me in the outdoors as nothing in the jungle ever would be.
 Wild things cannot be forecasted, and the thick curtains of the Strangler figs would expose, or hide, only the inhabitants that allowed it.

 Looking back, being as unprepared as I was to peer inside Central America’s effervescent wardrobe was perhaps the greatest way to be, for numerous reasons.
 As we and three other families were whisked up out of San Jose’s Central Valley together towards the Doka estate coffee plantation, I was already thankful for my lack of preparation.
 No sight warms me more than a nation’s compromise for nature’s sake.
 As a city dweller, a skyline lights my eyes far less than any empty field ever could.
 On day two, turning back to watch the concrete of the capital roll away like rubble down an emerald plane, it was already clear to me that the land itself was the law.‘Pura vida’.
 We learned the traditions of the coffee trade and basked in the birth of each bean and every brew, drinking peaberries black (menos leche), until our hands began to twitch.